PaulForgey/synth/README.md

 Be patient.
 Programming FM synths is a bit of a pain to do.
 My goal was to try to suck less than the Yamaha DX series in this regard.
 I'm not sure if I succeeded or not.
 Supporting the MIDI data entry message would be quite helpful.

-If modulator's transition across an envelope stage sounds horrible, try reducing its output.
-Between the ability to overmodulate and the linearity of the EG curve, subtlety works better.

 If someone actually builds this thing, uses it, and comes up with some patches that sound nice, I'd love to capture user submissions in this repository.